 There are no submission fees for artists, and proceeds from the festival are prioritized to pay artists screening fees at or above the IMAA and CARFAC minimum rates.
 For more information about TQFF’s perspectives on charging submission fees and the payment of artist fees, please see:

 Cecilio Guillermo Escobar

-TQFF is funded entirely by the Toronto Arts Council and the Ontario Arts Council, as well as by the generous contributions of our community sponsors, members, and donors.
+TQFF is funded entirely by the Toronto Arts Council, the Ontario Arts Council, and the Canada Council for the Arts, as well as by the generous contributions of our community sponsors, members, and donors.
 At this point, TQFF has no institutional funding and is entirely reliant on one-time grants and community donations to make festival and workshops happen.
 Please help support TQFF by becoming a member or making a donation today.